-Biomass density of deepwater sculpin in 2019 estimated by the BT survey was 0.47 kg/ha, which makes 9 of the past 10 years when biomass was <1 kg/ha (Fig. 9b).
-Deepwater sculpin remain at relatively low levels since 2007 (mean = 0.75 kg/ha).
+Biomass density of deepwater sculpin in 2021 estimated by the BT survey was 0.45 kg/ha, which makes 11 of the past 12 years when biomass was <1 kg/ha (Fig. 9b).
+Deepwater sculpin remain at relatively low levels since 2007 (mean = 0.64 kg/ha).
 Previous analysis of the time series indicated deepwater sculpin density is negatively influenced by alewife (predation on sculpin larvae) and burbot (predation on juvenile and adult sculpin, Madenjian et al. 2005b); because neither of these species have increased since 2007, these mechanisms likely do not underlie the recent downward trend.
 A more likely explanation is that some proportion of the deepwater sculpin population has shifted to waters deeper than 110 m (the deepest depth for the standard trawling sites).
 In support of this, Madenjian and Bunnell (2008) found that deepwater sculpins have been captured at increasingly greater depths since the 1980s.
-The data collected from the 128 m sites since 2013 also clearly demonstrate increasing biomass density with depth.
+The data collected from the 128 m sites since 2013 also clearly demonstrate increasing biomass density with depth (Madenjianet al. 2022.
 Future research could sample at even greater depths to determine the depth at which deepwater sculpin biomass peaks.

 Figure 9.
-Biomass density of slimy sculpin (a) and deepwater sculpin (b) in Lake Michigan, 1973-2019, as measured by the bottom trawl survey.
+Biomass density of a) slimy sculpin and b) deepwater sculpin in Lake Michigan, 1973-2021, as measured by the bottom trawl survey.
 Error bars in both panels are +/- standard error.